Protecting multimodal large language models against misleading visualizations: Results

 \subsection{Experiment 2 - Assessing MLLM vulnerabilities (Consistency)}

 Experiment 2 evaluates whether MLLMs interpret consistently two visualizations that represent the same underlying data table, one misleading and the other non-misleading.
 This is assessed using a Likert-scale question, such as in Figure \ref{fig8}.
 Unlike in Experiment 1, there is no ground truth answer.
-Instead, since both visualizations depict the same underlying data, a model is considered misled if it assigns different scores to each of them.
-We assess the significance of the difference in ratings with a one-sided paired \textit{t}-test (p-value (p) $\leq$ 0.05).
+Instead, since both visualizations depict the same underlying data, a model is considered misled if it assigns different scores to the two.
+We assess the significance of the difference in ratings with a Wilcoxon signed-rank test (p-value (p) $\leq$ 0.05).

 Figure \ref{fig6} summarizes the average Likert-scale ratings from all 19 MLLMs for each visualization pair.
 Average human results from prior work \citep{10.1145/3380851.3416762} are included for comparison.
 The average rating difference between the misleading and non-misleading visualizations is similar for humans and MLLMs, though MLLMs tend to assign slightly higher scores overall.
-For MLLMs, the inconsistency in ratings is significant for the two visualization pairs involving \textit{truncated axis}: one with bar charts (p = 3e-3) and one with line charts (p = 4e-3).
-For the other two pairs, \textit{misrepresentation} with bubble charts (p = 0.23) and \textit{3D effects} with pie charts (p = 0.27), the differences are not significant.
-These results further support the conclusion that MLLMs are vulnerable to misleading visualizations, raising questions about their ability to consistently recognize the same underlying data table behind a misleading and a non-misleading version, particularly for \textit{truncated axis}.
-However, this vulnerability must be interpreted with nuance, as not all misleaders showed a significant impact on MLLM's consistency.
+For MLLMs, the inconsistency in ratings is significant for the two visualization pairs involving \textit{truncated axis}: one with bar charts (p = 7e-3) and one with line charts (p = 6e-3).
+For the other two pairs, \textit{misrepresentation} with bubble charts (p = 0.36) and \textit{3D effects} with pie charts (p = 0.49), the differences are not significant.
+These results give an initial indication that MLLMs are unable to consistently recognize the same underlying data table behind a misleading and a non-misleading version of the same visualization, particularly for \textit{truncated axis}.
+However, these results are only preliminary and need to be further validated in future work with a larger set of MLLMs on more data pairs.